Payment Services Act Licensing Guide for Fintech Businesses

 What is the Payment Services Act (PSA)?

-The Payment Services Act (PSA) provides for the licensing and regulation of payment service providers and the oversight of payment systems.
+The Payment Services Act (PSA) provides for the licensing and regulation of payment service providers and the oversight of payment systems in Singapore.

-In the meantime, fintech (i.e. financial technology) businesses should be clear about their payment services obligations under the PSA, and make the required preparations.
+Fintech (i.e. financial technology) businesses should be clear about their payment services obligations under the PSA, and check that they comply with it.

-What Payment Services Fall Within the Scope of the PSA?
+What Payment Services Fall Within the Scope of the Payment Services Act?

 For the purposes of the PSA, the following services are considered payment services: